 For five-year employees, the days jump to 9.5 and after 25 years, the employee receives 10.9 days, on average.
 There are, of course, differences based on the type of job.
 Professional, technical, clerical, and sales employees receive, on average, more leave, according to the Bureau of Labor Statistics (BLS).

 Other companies opt for a paid time off (PTO) policy that folds sick leave, vacation days, and personal days into one bank of days that employees use at their discretion.
 The discussion about how to account for required paid sick leave in a PTO system has begun.

 While there are no Federal laws in the U.S. that require an employer to offer paid sick leave currently, employers of choice offer employees paid sick leave as part of a comprehensive benefits package.
 As mentioned, legislation to mandate employers to pay sick leave is under consideration in many other states and jurisdictions and at the Federal level.

-San Francisco (2007) was the first locale in the U.S. to mandate employers to provide paid sick leave.
+In 2007, San Francisco was the first locale in the U.S. to mandate employers to provide paid sick leave.
 Passage of a sick leave requirement nationally is anticipated; worldwide, most nations require paid sick leave ranging from 5-30 days.

 Either paid sick leave or PTO, is expected in most industries as part of a comprehensive benefits package.
 The major employee groups not covered by sick leave policies are part-time employees and employees in the service industry.